ProjectZeroSlackr/ProjectZeroSlackr-SVN/base/Kernel/ReadMe from Keripo.txt

 - It can also load a normal, partitioned iPodLinux installation (see the "loader.cfg" file).
-- The SansaLinux port uses a pre-compiled 2.4.24 kernel modifed for the Sansa.
-I will compile my own kernel later.
+- The SansaLinux port uses a pre-compiled 2.4.24 kernel which operates slightly differently from the iPod's 2.4.32 kernel.
+I will integrate the port into the official SVN and try to upgrade to 2.4.32 later.
 For more information, see:
 - http://ipodlinux.org/Experimental_Kernel
 - http://ipodlinux.org/Kernel